CISV in general

 What do the children do all day?

+Embedded in a fixed daily routine games and educational activities take place.
+Activity phases are usually initiated by so-called "energizers", which are short, fun games that are fun and stimulate the children to work together.
+There is also plenty of time for sports and leisure.
+Recovery phases are provided and consideration is self-evident.
 The activities always follow a certain pattern: First, the children get to know each other.
 Only when the leaders and the staff can establish that the participants are no longer feeling foreign, there are activities, where also closer contact can take place.
 Of course, the specific needs of the children are taken into account.
 Gradually, the participants feel confident about each other, and more and more activities lead to tolerance, understanding and finally to friendship.

 Is the age of the children considered?

 Of course.
 Camps for older young people have more opportunities to participate democratically.
 Camps for the younger ones, on the other hand, are designed by the leaders and the staff.